waltonjones/ab3_sensitivity/5r-behavior.md

-## Specific knock-down of NPFR in OR22a neurons disrupts fly's behavioral attraction to apple juice odor
+## Specific knock-down of NPFR in the ab3A neurons disrupts fly's foraging ability for a fruit with sweet odor

+Finally, we tried to verify the importance of NPF-NPFR signaling for a fly’s foraging ability.
+One of the conventional methods which have been used for testing fly’s attraction behavior is the trap-assay (Park 2002).
+However, testing a behavior of the flies in group often produces confusing results because of the behavioral interferences caused by other flies, masking the effects of the tested cues (Ramdya 2014).
+To address this problem, we designed new assay for testing single fly's attraction behavior (Fig 4-A).

 Finally, we tested the importance of NPF-NPFR signaling for Or22a neurons in flies' foraging behavior.
 One of the conventional methods which have been used for testing flies' attraction behavior is the trap-assay \cite{Park_2002}.